 ProtonMail also uses SSL Secured Connections to ensure that the web page your browser loads is secured and no one has tampered with it.
 Actually, SSL is used on the website to make the connection secure between server and client.
 Here the lead goes to Tutanota in ProtonMail vs Tutanota comparison.

 5. Usability & Device Support

 If you have used any email service like Gmail, Yahoo Mail, or others, then you will not feel difficulty while using both ProtonMail and Tutanota.
 Both have a pretty simple layout and interface.

 The surprising thing about Tutanota is that it doesn’t have an ad program on its platform whether you are using a basic or premium version.
 This creates a huge difference between both.
-The interface is very clean and all menu options lie at the right side of the screen giving you a huge space.
+The interface is very clean and all menu options lie on the right side of the screen giving you a huge space.

 The settings menu has basic and Global settings.
 Global settings offer some customization such as setting Spam rules, custom email domains, and security.
 Basic settings include appearance, user management, groups, and Whitelabel.
 You can see the calendar at the left top corner where you can set events.

 On the other hand, ProtonMail has created every way possible to generate revenue.
 While their premium version doesn’t have an ad program, but its basic version has and can be annoying for some users.
 Every time you open the app platform, the ad will keep popping up on-screen until you upgrade.